 Disney World USA is the most famous theme park in the world.
 It is located in Florida, United States outside of Orlando and Kissimmee districts.
 This giant Park is controlled by the Disney Corporation and covers two cities, Bay Lake and Lake Buena Vista, both in Florida.
 The whole Disney World park is about 25,000 acres, which is somehow equal to the size of San Francisco or twice the size of Manhattan.
 Driving across the resort along a highway takes 16 minutes.

-What Is It All About?
+What Is Walt Disney World All About?

 Speaking of Disney World is a complicated issue.
-There are numerous areas and items, and taking all of them into consideration is not possible.
+There are numerous areas and attractions, and taking all of them into consideration is not possible.
 You should know that it is impossible to cover every detail of this fabulous resort in one single guide.

 But here, we try to give an organized and functional summary of things you need to know before getting into the resort.
 First of all, let’s start with the park areas and structure.
-It will help you have a general image of what you are going to face:
+It will help you have a general image of what you are going to experience:

 Its Four main theme parks: Magic Kingdom, Epcot, Animal Kingdom, and Disney’s Hollywood Studios:

-The Magic Kingdom
+The Magic Kingdom – Where Dreams Come True

 With more than 17 million guests each year, Magic Kingdom is not only the most famous theme park in the world but also this is the oldest and the most popular area of the whole resort.
 Walt Disney World is most commonly associated with this Park.
 There are more kid-friendly attractions in the Magic Kingdom.
 It is also a popular place among those who are still kids at heart.